Angela's website -- Cours de français au CERN

 differentiated circuit

-mathematician by numbers, programmer by myself, physicist by gedankenexperiment, linguist by dint of cunning, writer by employing several thousand monkeys
+mathematician by training, programmer by myself, physicist by gedankenexperiment, linguist by 2017, writer by some historical accounts

 La Vue